International Students

 ASG is the student organization which represents all students at College of the Canyons.
 The organization's focus is on serving students with the goal of improving the student experience at COC, through advocacy and empowerment.
 International students can apply to be part of ASG!

-What better way to get involved in campus life than participating as an events volunteer?
-Join us as a volunteer in facilitating community and student oriented events on campus.
+What better way to get involved in campus life than participating as an event volunteer?
+Join us as a volunteer in facilitating community and student-oriented events on campus.
 Get engaged in campus activity.
-Be part of amazing events that support great causes, student life, community initiatives, and enrich your experience.
-Get Involved and Jump into action, apply online!
+Be a part of amazing events that support great causes, student life, community initiatives, and enrich your experience.

 How do I contact my professor?

 Professors will give you their contact information on the first day of class and in the syllabus.
 Make sure you take note of their office hours.
-Professors will have designated days and times where you can ask questions in person.
+These are designated days and times where you can speak with the professor and ask questions in person.

 Following the correct General Education Requirements along with the Major Requirements will help guide you towards completing your degree.
 Meeting with a counselor will also help you identify the right classes for you.

-Meeting with your ISP Advisor will help you understand your options for transfer.
+Meeting with an advisor will help you understand your options for transfer.

 How do I know which major will lead me to my career?

-Meeting with an ISP Advisor will help you discover which major aligns with your career path.
+Meeting with an advisor will help you discover which major aligns with your career path.

 What GPA do I need to transfer to UCLA or Berkeley?

-Using Academic tools, your ISP Academic Advising Team will help you find the best fit for your Transfer.
+Using academic tools, the ISP Academic Advising Team will help you find the best fit for your transfer.